Getting To Know You: Literary Character Analysis

 • But how does the audience know Glinda is trustworthy?

-Gregory Maguire must have had some similar thoughts because his book series, that begins with Wicked, explores the land of Oz with a more critical, big-picture view.
+Gregory Maguire must have had similar thoughts because his book series, which begins with Wicked, explores the land of Oz with a more critical, big-picture view.

 The Wicked Witch of the West gets a name, Elphaba, and becomes the protagonist in this version.
-By following her journey, the reader begins to wonder if she was ever really wicked at all.
+Following her journey, the reader wonders if she was ever really wicked at all.

 wizard of oz